chorim/Composable/README.md

 }
 ```

-In the UIKit, you can create and use a Store and `asPublisher(_:)` for between State and UI binding.
+In the UIKit, you can create and use a store and an `asPublisher(_:)` for the binding between the state and the UI.

 ```swift
 import UIKit